Construction: what to expect in 2021

 There will certainly be litigation to come this year regarding the fall-out from the effects of the pandemic on developments.
 However, our experience from the immediate fall-out of Covid was that there was a lot more collaboration between employers and contractors in trying to work out issues arising on site and a lot less appetite to litigate than may have been expected.
 This is obviously encouraging and, who knows, perhaps may lead the way to more of a partnering approach to procurement than the ‘design and dump’ method that does so much damage to the financial health of contractors.

 The pandemic has also been very positive for sustainability ambitions amongst contractors.
-For example, Mace has been in the news recently for reporting that it had reduced its carbon emissions across 2020 by 50%.
+One well-known international construction company has been in the news recently for reporting that it had reduced its carbon emissions across 2020 by 50%.
 It used 2020 to set itself new, tougher targets to reduce its carbon footprint and deliver biodiversity net gain with the creation of 500 hectares of new habitat.
 With a large contractor delivering such positive results, other contractors will be under pressure to keep their sustainability credentials in line with this.

 Of course not everything that happened in 2020 can have a positive spin to it, however.
 The construction sector’s reputation will continue to be (rightly) ravaged by the Grenfell enquiry this year (see our separate blogs on this: Approved inspectors in 2019 – tough gig and Professional indemnity insurance premiums go sky high following the Grenfell tragedy) and the repercussions on both the victim’s families and, more widely, the millions of people living in flat they cannot sell will continue to dominate the news.
 We will continue to blog and update on the outcomes of this enquiry and any legislation resulting from it.